-In addition to more traditional photography, laboratory is capable making photographs using ultraviolet and infrared techniques.
+In addition to more traditional photography, the laboratory is capable of making photographs using ultraviolet and infrared techniques.
 Image enhancement can also be performed.
-Pictures, enlargements, and other services are provided to medical individuals and examiners. courts. research-based educational or presentations.
+Pictures, enlargements, and other services are provided to medical individuals for examiners. courts. and educational research-based or presentations.

-The Forensic Photography laboratory produced 172,076 autopsy and scene photographs and worked on a total of 2101 cases in 2019.
-An average of 14,340 photographs were produced by the laboratory monthly.
+The Forensic Photography laboratory produced 223,815 autopsy and scene photographs and worked on a total of 3039 cases in 2020.
+An average of 18,651 photographs were produced by the laboratory monthly.